akutruff/diagon/README.md

 The selector function is special.
 When your component is mounted, this function is first used to record the properties you will be accessing from the subscribed state.
 This is done by passing an empty proxy object as the parameter to selector you provide.
 This means that you should not put any code that does any type of complex logic in the selector.
 After the initial selector is run with a proxy, the selector is used with your real state to extract the values from the state.

+After a change is detected in your subscriptions, the output of the selection is cached and re-rendering only happens if the value has changed.
+The value change check is an object reference comparison, so you should generally wrap your selector in an array of outputs if you plan on return object references from your selector.
+Without adding a wrapping

-Also, there is an optional third parameter that allows you to pass a dependency list that will trigger a re-render and resubscribe to the object tree.
+There is an optional third parameter that allows you to pass a dependency list that will trigger a re-render and resubscribe to the object tree.
 This is helpful for when you have a value from your component params that you wish to use to access your data, such as an id in a `Map` or array index.

 #### Deep values